The Rental

 The Rental is a 2020 American horror film co-written, produced and directed by Dave Franco, in his feature directorial debut.
 Franco co-wrote the screenplay with Joe Swanberg from a story by Franco, Swanberg, and Mike Demski.
 It stars Dan Stevens, Alison Brie, Sheila Vand, Jeremy Allen White, and Toby Huss, and follows two couples who begin to suspect they are being watched in the house they rented.

-The film was released on video-on-demand and in select theaters in the United States on July 24, 2020, by IFC Films.
-It received generally positive reviews from critics, and became the second film to ever top video-on-demand (VOD) charts and the box office in the same weekend.
+The film was released on video-on-demand (VOD) and in select theaters in the United States on July 24, 2020, by IFC Films.
+It received generally positive reviews from critics, and became the second film to ever top VOD charts and the box office in the same weekend.

 Plot

-Charlie, his wife Michelle, his brother Josh, and Josh's girlfriend/Charlie's coworker Mina rent a remote house on the Oregon Coast for a weekend getaway.
-On their arrival at the property, they meet the house's caretaker Taylor, who acts oddly and makes racist remarks toward Mina.
-After they have settled in, Mina, Josh, and Charlie take MDMA (ecstasy) while Michelle goes to bed.
-Josh later passes out on the couch, and Mina and Charlie end up kissing in the hot tub and having sex in the shower.
+Charlie, his wife Michelle, his brother Josh, and Josh's girlfriend/Charlie's business partner Mina rent a remote house on the Oregon Coast for a weekend getaway.
+The caretaker, Taylor, gives them the housekey, but they get a negative impression of him.
+In the evening, Michelle gives the others MDMA (ecstasy), but she does not take any herself and goes to bed early.
+After Josh passes out on the couch, Mina and Charlie kiss in the hot tub and have sex in the shower.

-The next morning, Charlie and Mina agree to forget what happened between them and not tell their respective partners.
-While taking a shower, Mina discovers a camera in the shower head and alerts Charlie; the two are confident Taylor has installed it.
-Charlie stops her from calling the police, as doing so would likely lead to Michelle and Josh learning they had sex.
-He also assures her that Taylor would not reveal the footage because it would involve him admitting to spying on them.
+The next morning, Michelle and Josh leave for a hike.
+Charlie and Mina agree their one-night stand was a mistake and will remain a secret.
+While taking a shower, Mina discovers a hidden camera and alerts Charlie; the two believe Taylor installed it.
+Charlie stops her from calling the police, fearing Michelle and Josh would learn of their affair.
+He assures her that Taylor would not reveal the footage because he would have to admit spying on them.

-That night, Michelle calls Taylor over to fix the hot tub, while Josh realizes his dog has gone missing.
+That night, Josh realizes his dog is missing, while Michelle takes ecstasy and calls Taylor over to fix the hot tub.
 Josh is suspicious that Taylor may have taken the dog, so he confronts Taylor upon his arrival, but he denies it.
 Taylor fixes the hot tub, and Mina privately confronts him about the hidden camera in the shower, which he claims to be unaware of.
-An argument ensues and Taylor attempts to call the police, but Mina tries to stop him.
-Hearing the commotion, Josh rushes in and, assuming Taylor was attacking Mina, beats him unconscious.
-Mina is forced to explain the hidden camera in the shower, but does not reveal that she had sex with Charlie.
-The group gather in the living room to decide what to do.
-Meanwhile, a masked man sneaks inside and smothers Taylor to death.
-When the others return and find Taylor dead, they assume that he died from the injuries inflicted by Josh.
+Mina threatens to call the police but Taylor calls her bluff and they start arguing loudly.
+Josh rushes in and, assuming Taylor was attacking Mina, beats him unconscious.
+Mina is forced to reveal the hidden camera, but while the group discusses what to do outside, a masked stranger sneaks in and suffocates Taylor.
+When the others find Taylor dead in the bathroom, they assume that he died from Josh's beating.